 CBD is a Tranquiliser

 CBD is not a tranquilizer.
 It can help reduce the impacts of anxiety and other mental health issues and put the user into a calmer state, but this is not tranquilization.
-The research is still ongoing as to how CBD does this, but when users are feeling as though they can’t settle or their anxiety is peaking, CBD can help take the edge off and settle them down.
+The research is still ongoing on how CBD does this, but when users feel as though they can’t settle or their anxiety is peaking, CBD can help take the edge off and settle them down.

 CBD is a Marketing Scam